 Oggetto:

 Obiettivi formativi

-The course aims to fulfill the educational objectives of the MA course in Philosophy, by letting the students be able to read philosophical texts in detail, know and present the main arguemnts in favor and against the scrutinized theories and perspectives, and critically discuss them.
-By so doing, the students will also be able both to present such theories for didactic aims, while looking at interdisciplinary connections with other themes (especially related to cognitive sciences) and to master the technology needed for such presentations.
+The course aims to fulfill the educational objectives of the MA course in Philosophy, by letting the students be able to read philosophical texts in detail, know and present the main arguments in favor and against the scrutinized theories and perspectives, and critically discuss them.
+By doing so, the students will also be able both to present such theories for didactic aims, while realizing the significance of creative dialogue between different philosophical traditions, and to master the technology needed for such presentations.

+Oggetto: